-The NHMRC state the optimal level for Australia is between 0.6 mg/L and 1.1 mg/L (NHMRC, 2007a) where as the NZMoH recommend between 0.7 mg/L to 1.0 mg/L (Ministry of Health, 2005).
-The American Dental Association reports that the optimal level of water fluoridation for preventing tooth decay is 0.7-1.2 mg/L. The ADA state that the optimal level will normally be in the range of 0.5 to 1.0 mg/L, however, this should take into account climactic conditions.
-In hotter climates, more water may be consumed, therefore a lower level of fluoridation may be appropriate.
+The NHMRC state the optimal level for Australia is between 0.6 mg/L and 1.1 mg/L (NHMRC, 2007a) where as the MoH recommend between 0.7 mg/L to 1.0 mg/L (Ministry of Health, 2005).
+The American Dental Association reports that the optimal level of water fluoridation for preventing tooth decay is 0.7-1.2 mg/L.

-6.2.1 Topical action of fluoride
+5.2.1 Topical action of fluoride

 There are some conflicting views regarding the timing of fluoride exposure (i.e. before or after tooth eruption) on the beneficial effect on dental caries.
-Review articles have attributed the anticariogenic effects of fluoride to be mostly topical, however, a pre-eruptive role continues to be suggested.
+Review articles have attributed the anti-cariogenic effects of fluoride to be mostly topical, however a pre-eruptive role continues to be suggested.
 Products such as toothpastes are designed to provide post-eruptive exposure to fluoride through a topical action (Singh et al., 2003).